Monitor patterns for Light Falloff, SFR, Distortion, and monitor calibration

 Maximize this pattern for best results.
 Hue, Saturation, and Lightness (H, S, and L, which default to 0,0,1) can be adjusted using the sliders on the far left.
 HSL and RGB values are displayed at the bottom.
 Photograph it at a distance of 1-3 inches (2-8 cm).
 (Thanks to Jonathan Sachs for this suggestion.)

 For extreme wide angle lenses or laptop screens with a limited viewing angle, an additional diffuser should be used.
 We recommend using opal diffusing glass mounted close to the lens.
 Opal glass is available in the US from Edmund Optics.
-(Thanks to Bart van der Wolf for the suggestion.)
 If a diffuser is used, a lightbox may be substituted for the monitor.
 (Lightboxes are typically brighter but less uniform.)

-SFR pattern (Global H,S): Shown in pure green with
+SFR pattern (Global H,S): Shown in pure green with10:1 contrast.

 There are two quadrant patterns for SFR measurements: